-Ask any online retailer and they will tell you that maintaining optimum inventory levels is a never-ending challenge — an elaborate juggling act.
+Ask any online retailer and they will tell you that maintaining optimum inventory levels is a never-ending challenge — an elabourate juggling act.

 Which SKUs are selling faster than you thought?

 Which items are not selling at all?

 By the time you figure out a good cadence, inventory levels shift again.
 Tracking inventory is an ongoing process if you want to optimise logistics costs and meet customer demand.

 To avoid common inventory management challenges as you grow your business, read on to learn:

 - How to track inventory in real time

 - How a third-party logistics (3PL) like ShipBob can help you optimise inventory to meet demand and save on costs